ncoghlan/misc/notes/python3/questions_and_answers.rst

 **March 2013**: :pep:`434` redefined IDLE as an application shipped with Python rather than part of the standard library, allowing the addition of new features in maintenance releases.
-Significantly, this allows the Python 2.7 IDLE to be brought more into line with the features of the Python 3.x version.
+Significantly, this allowed the Python 2.7 IDLE to be brought more into line with the features of the Python 3.x version.

-Continuum Analytics offer commercial support for cross-platform Python 3.3+ environments through their "Anaconda" Python distributions.
+Continuum Analytics started offering commercial support for cross-platform Python 3.3+ environments through their "Anaconda" Python distributions.

 **August 2013**: The first alpha of Python 3.4 was published. :pep:`429` covers the details of the Python 3.4 release cycle.
 Amongst other changes,